alcrene/emdcmp/src/emdcmp/emd.md

     c: Proportionality constant between EMD and path sampling variance.
     res: Controls the resolution of the random quantile paths generated to compute statistics.
        Paths have ``2**res`` segments; typical values of `res` are 6, 7 and 8, corresponding to paths of length 64, 128 and 256.
-Smaller may be useful to accelerate debugging, but larger values are unlikely to be useful.
+Smaller may be useful to accelerate debugging.
+       Larger values may be needed in cases where the PPFs are unusually sharp.
     M: The minimum number of paths over which to average.
        Actual number may be more, to achieve the specified standard error.
     max_M: The maximum number of paths over which to average.